pierrediedhiou/cybersecurity-journey/glossary.md

 - **Chain of Vulnerabilities** — When multiple small vulnerabilities are combined to achieve a larger compromise.
 Each flaw alone may seem minor but together can lead to full system takeover
+- **Chain of Vulnerabilities** — When multiple small vulnerabilities are combined to achieve a larger compromise
+- **Client-Side Restriction** — A security control implemented in the browser that can be easily bypassed.
+Real security must always be enforced server-side
+- **CVSS** — Common Vulnerability Scoring System, rates vulnerability severity from 0.0 to 10.0:
+  - 9.0-10.0 = Critical
+  - 7.0-8.9 = High
+  - 4.0-6.9 = Medium
+  - 0.1-3.9 = Low
 ## D
 - **Daemon** — A background service running on Linux
 - **Delegation** — Process of granting privileges to a user over an OU